-Disassembly of the Housing Cover, Motor Assembly, and Motor Housing
+Disassembly of Housing Cover, Motor Assembly and the Motor Housing

-- If replacing the Motor Assembly (8), remove two of the housing plugs (14) and drain the oil from the gearing before beginning disassembly of the starter.
-Inspect the magnetized portion of the housing plug (14) for metal particles.
+- If replacing the Motor Assembly (8), remove two of the housing Plugs (14) and drain the oil from the gearing before beginning disassembly of the starter.
+Inspect the magnetized portion of the housing Plug (14) for metal particles.
 Very fine metal particles are normal.
-Remove particles and reinstall plugs.
-Repeat for the other two plugs.
+Remove particles and reinstall Plugs.
+Repeat for the other two Plugs.
 Large particles or chips are an indication of a problem.
-If found disassemble the gear case and inspect. - 2.
+If found disassemble the Gear Case and inspect. - 2.
 Using a 9/16" SAE box or open-end wrench, unscrew and remove the four (4) Starter Assembly Cap Screws (1) and Washers (2). - 3.
-Pull the Inlet Cover (3) from the Motor Housing (6). - Remove the drain plug from the rear motor bearing oil reservoir and drain the oil.

-- Holding the Intermediate Gear Case (11), remove the motor housing by tapping it on the exhaust outlet with a plastic hammer or mallet.
+Pull the Inlet Cover (3) from the Motor Housing (6). - Remove the drain plug from the rear motor bearing oil reservoir and drain the oil. - Holding the Intermediate Gear Case (11), remove the motor housing by tapping it on the exhaust outlet with a plastic hammer or mallet.
 This operation is simplified if the Starter can be positioned on a work bench vertically, resting on the engine mounting flange. - 6.
 Remove the Motor Assembly (8) by grasping the Motor Pinion and pulling the Motor Assembly from the Motor Housing.
-If difficulty is encountered removing the motor assembly place the motor and housing on a suitable support that will allow the motor assembly to be dropped out of the housing.
-Insert a suitable flatbottomed punch, approximately 3/16" diameter through the oil fill port on the back of the motor housing.
-Lightly tap the punch with a mallet to drive the motor assembly out of the housing.
+If difficulty is encountered removing the motor assembly, place the motor and housing on a suitable support that will allow the motor assembly to be dropped out of the housing.
+Insert a suitable flat-bottomed punch, approximately 3/16" diameter through the oil fill port on the back of the motor housing.
+Lightly tap the punch with a mallet to drive the Motor Assembly out

+- of the housing.
 It is important to maintain alignment of the punch with the motor during this operation.
 It is also important to protect the motor from dropping out of the housing unexpectedly. - Remove the Intermediate Gear Case (11) by gently tapping it around the circumference, with a plastic hammer or mallet, upward to remove it from the Offset Gear Case. - 8.
 In the event that the Planetary Gear Frame (15) is retained, by the Offset Gear Housing, it must be removed separately.
 Position two suitable pry bars on opposite side in between the Gear Frame and the Offset Gear Case.
-Using equal pressure gently lift the Gear Frame out of the Offset Gear Case.
+Using equal pressure, gently lift the Gear Frame out of the Offset Gear Case.
 The pry bars may have to be repositioned around the circumference several times to complete the task.

-Disassembly of the Offset Gear Case
+Disassembly of the Offset Gearcase

-- Set the gear case and drive housing unit upright on the workbench with the Drive Housing (55) upward. - Remove the Drive Housing Cap Screws (58) and lift off the Drive Housing, Drive Housing Cover, Drive Gear and Starter Drive. - Thread a 5/16-18 thread cap screw into the tapped hole in the Offset Gear Case and drive the Bearing Ejecting Washer out.
+- Set the Gear Case and Drive Housing unit upright on the workbench with the Drive Housing (47) upward. - 2.
+Remove the Drive Housing Cap Screws (51) and lift off the Drive Housing, Drive Gear and Starter Drive. - Thread a 5/16"-18 cap screw into the tapped hole in the Offset Gear Case and drive the Bearing Ejecting Washer out.
 This will drive the Drive Shaft Rear Bearing from the Offset Gear Case.